 Passive House Design, Roberto Gonzalo, Rainer Vallentin

 This is a great introduction to Passivhaus design that compliments Gonzalo’s other excellent work reviewed above.
-The publisher, Detail, always delivers in terms of presentation but in the past I have found the details in their books to be far from the standard we expect in terms of thermal performance.
+The publisher, Detail, always delivers in terms of presentation but in the past I have found the details in their books to be disappointing in terms of thermal performance.
 This book combines technical rigour with extremely deep and intelligent discussion of the whole design process.
 Even if you are undecided about the Passivhaus approach, the physics and principles can be applied to any building.
 Gonzalo and Vallentin are free thinkers and quietly challenge a number of Passivhaus clichés.

 A Catalogue Of Ecologically Rated Constructions: Details For Passive Houses.
 Walter Pokorny, Thomas Zelger , Karl Torghele

-First off the description says this is in German but it is English and German which is actually very useful as a Rosetta Stone for technical German.
 I have purchased many detail books over the years and have always been disappointed.
-Either the details are not very applicable to UK methods (shuttered concrete ceilings for example) or if UK orientated the thermal and air-tightness details leave a lot to be desired.
+Either the details are not very applicable to UK methods or if UK orientated, the thermal and air-tightness details leave a lot to be desired.
 The range of construction methods in this book is impressive and it is good to see low cost build-ups suitable for self builders using local timber rather than the more typical manufactured I joists.
 Every detail includes a conventional and ‘alternative’ build up using more ‘eco’ materials.
 A simple ecological evaluation is also presented.
 This is never an exact science but this feels transparent and useful.
 Often the ‘eco’ option is not much better than the conventional one so effort and cash can be directed to where the differences are greatest.
 The introduction includes background on the Passivhaus approach and discussions on building physics including moisture and mould.
 Don’t wince at the price (around £80), this is excellent value, if you only use one detail it has paid for its self.